-Unlike the 'Big Five' (buffalo, elephant, leopard, lion and rhino) and a handful of ungulates, the giraffe is not in demand as a trophy.
-Revenue from legal hunting is therefore limited.
+Unlike the 'Big Five' (African elephant, lion, leopard, buffalo and black rhino) and a handful of ungulates, the giraffe is not in demand as a trophy.
+Revenue from legal hunting and body-parts trading is therefore limited.

 Ecological

 Giraffe are habitat and landscape changers.
 Together with other large browsers, such as elephant and rhino, they open up vegetated areas and promote the growth of new forage for themselves and other wildlife.